pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 `sudo apt install fail2ban`

+Fail2ban will ban the IPs that try to intrude your system, it will ban them after 5 tries with an exponentially increasing time ban.

+Activate Fail2Ban:

+`sudo systemctl start fail2ban && sudo systemctl enable fail2ban`

+If you want to check the jailed IPs use:

+`fail2ban-client status`

+It is recommended to further configure it (with this guide)[https://linuxhandbook.com/fail2ban-basic/] if you wish to learn more about fail2ban.

 You are done with setting up your server.
 Now you can proceed to the second step of the guide.

 ## Ubuntu config